(928) 362-1220

 How do I get my results?

-About one week to ten days after your feedback session, a written report of evaluation findings will be sent to you and the referring provider via encrypted email, facsimile or US mail.
+About one week to ten days after your feedback session, a written report of evaluation findings will be sent to you and the referring provider via encrypted email, facsimile, or US mail.

 What if I need to cancel my appointment?

 If you are unable to keep your appointments, please notify the office at least three calendar days (i.e., 72 hours) in advance of your first appointment.
 If you miss your appointment, a late cancellation fee may be assessed and we may not be able to reschedule your appointment.
 If you are rescheduled, the wait times can be several months.
+Alternate cancellation policies apply for forensic clients and are available by request.

 Do you provide face-to-face services?